 As part of the IPO, the underwriters of the IPO were granted the option, exercisable within 30 days from June 20, 2018, to purchase up to an additional 4,875,000 shares of our common stock at the IPO price of \$14.00 per share, less underwriting discounts and commissions (the "Option to Purchase Additional Shares").
+On July 20, 2018, the underwriters exercised a portion of the Option to Purchase Additional Shares").
 On July 20, 2018, the underwriters exercised a portion of the Option to Purchase Additional Shares, and, on July 24, 2018, we issued an additional 2,772,191 shares of common stock at the IPO price of \$14.00 per share and received an additional \$36.5 million in proceeds, net of underwriting discounts.

-Subsequent to the IPO, the Concurrent Private Placement of common stock to Eldridge and the grant of restricted common stock under the Equity Incentive Plan, the purchasers of shares of common stock in the IPO owned 79.3% of the outstanding shares of common stock, Eldridge owned 19.0% of the outstanding shares of our common stock and the directors, executive officers and other employees that have been awarded shares under the Equity Incentive Plan owned the remaining 1.7% of the outstanding shares of our common stock.
-After the issuance of common stock through the Option to Purchase Additional Shares, purchasers of shares of our common stock in the IPO own 80.6% of the outstanding shares of our common stock, Eldridge owns 17.8% of the outstanding shares of our common stock and the directors, executive officers and other employees that have been awarded shares under the Equity Incentive Plan own the remaining 1.6% of the outstanding shares of our common stock.
+Subsequent to the issuance of common stock under the IPO (including the issuance of stock through the partial exercise by the underwriters of the Option to Purchase Additional Shares), the Concurrent Private Placement of common stock to Eldridge, and the Equity Incentive Plan, the purchasers of shares of common stock in the IPO owned 80.6% of the outstanding shares of common stock, Eldridge owned 17.8% of the outstanding shares of our common stock, and the directors, executive officers and other employees that have been awarded shares under the Equity Incentive Plan owned the remaining 1.6% of the outstanding shares of our common stock.